Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           media ingest source and media processing entity.

    <dfn dfn>**ftyp**</dfn>:
-          the FileTypeBox "ftyp" box as defined
+          The FileTypeBox "ftyp" box as defined
           in the ISOBMFF [[!ISOBMFF]]

    <dfn dfn>**moov**</dfn>: